 Make Sure To Always Love And Cherish Your Dog!

 Dogs are amazing creatures that have the ability to form strong bonds with their owners.
-If you’re lucky enough to have a furry friend in your life, it’s important to cherish the relationship and take the time to understand your dog’s behavior.
+If you’re lucky enough to have a furry friend in your life, it’s important to cherish the relationship.
+You should also take the time to understand your dog’s behavior.
 By paying attention to the signs listed above, you can get a better sense of when your dog is happy and content.
 And, in turn, you can ensure that your dog always has a tail wag and a smile on its face.